-- Eliminate Unlawful Discrimination, harassment, victimisation and any other conduct prohibited by the Act - Advance Equality of Opportunity, between persons who share a relevant protected characteristic and persons who do not share it - Foster Good Relations between persons who share a relevant protected characteristic and persons who do not share it
+• Eliminate Unlawful Discrimination, harassment, victimisation and any other conduct prohibited by the Act

+- Advance Equality of Opportunity, between persons who share a relevant protected characteristic and persons who do not share it - Foster Good Relations between persons who share a relevant protected characteristic and persons who do not share it

-I. Race and Religion Equality Objective: To update our PSHE and RE provision to ensure first hand experience of all major faiths and ethnicities.
+I. Race ar I. Race and Religion Equality Objective: To update our PSHE and RE provision to ensure first hand experience of all major faiths and ethnicities.
 Why: The school recognises that the population of Bingham and our school is predominately white British.
 However, we also recognise that the area is changing due to many housing developments, and we anticipate an increase in BME pupils, particularly from Hong Kong.
-How: We will review our RE schemes of work to ensure all children have first-hand experience of world faiths through visitors and visits.
+How: We will review our RE and PSHE schemes of work to ensure all children have first-hand experience of world faiths through visitors and visits.
 We will also ensure that our assembly and community linked work helps to develop understanding.
 Outcome: Pupils will continue to have an understanding of different cultures and we will have a clear structure for promoting and championing race equality.

 2. Attainr 2.
-Attainment • Equality Objective: To continue to close the gap between disadvantaged pupils and non-disadvantaged pupils in reading, writing and maths.
-Why: The use of the pupil premium has reduced the gaps in attainment and progress between disadvantaged and non-disadvantaged pupils in some areas but we recognise that we need to continue to reduce the gap further.
+Attainment Equality Objective: To continue to close the gap between disadvantaged pupils and non-disadvantaged pupils in reading, writing and maths.
+Why: The use of the pupil premium has reduced the gaps in attainment between disadvantaged and non-disadvantaged pupils in some areas but we recognise that we need to continue to reduce the gap further.
 Sadly, post Covid, this gap has once again widened.
-We will continue to use Tutoring Grant and Pupil Premium funding to provide appropriate support to disadvantaged pupils.
-How: Through the targeted use of the Pupil Premium funding and Tutoring Grant funding.
-Outcome: The gap in performance will be narrowed, thus giving our disadvantaged pupils the best chance of academic success at secondary school.
+We will continue to use government funding to provide appropriate support to disadvantaged pupils.
+How: Through the targeted use of the Pupil Premium and other funding sources Outcome: The gap in performance will be narrowed, thus giving our disadvantaged pupils the best chance of academic success at secondary school.

 3. Attendance Equality Obj jective: To increase attendance rates for disadvantaged pupils.
 Why: Attendance at the school is generally strong when compared against national and regional data for primary schools.
 However, analysis of the data shows that the pupil premium group make up a disproportionate number of persistent absentees.
 We need to ensure that this improves due to the positive effect this will have on their progress.
+(This area was a school improvement priority in academic year 2023/24 resulting in the attendance of this group rising above the national average for their comparable peers.)
 How: Closely monitoring all pupils' absence with a particular focus on the pupil premium group.
 Act immediately should any pupil's attendance drop below 90%.
 Make greater use of fines for persistent non-engagement or refusal of support.
 Write to all parents on a termly basis informing them of their child's current attendance rates and whether we have any early concerns Allocate staff member to families with concerning attendance to ensure positive relationships are developed.